tvwenger/kd/README.md

 ```

 ## Rotation Curves
-This module includes two rotation curves:
+This module includes three rotation curves:
 1. Brand, J., & Blitz, L. 1993, A&A, 275, 67 (`brand_rotcurve.py`)
 2. Reid, M. J., Menten, K. M., Brunthaler, A., et al. 2014, ApJ, 783, 130 (`reid14_rotcurve.py`)
+3. Reid, M. J., Menten, K. M., Brunthaler, A., et al. 2019, ApJ, 885, 131 (`reid19_rotcurve.py`)

-These rotation curve scripts, and any new rotation curve scripts you wish to add, *must* include the following two functions:
+These rotation curve scripts, and any new rotation curve scripts you wish to add, *must* include the following four functions:
+1. `params_nominal()` which returns the nominal rotation curve parameters as a dictionary
+2. `params_resample(size)` which returns resampled rotation curve parameters as a dictionary
-1. `calc_theta(R)` which returns the circular orbital speed, `theta`, at a given Galactocentric radius, `R`
+3. `calc_theta(R)` which returns the circular orbital speed, `theta`, at a given Galactocentric radius, `R`
-2. `calc_vlsr(glong, dist)` which returns the LSR velocity at a given Galactic longitude, `glong`, and distance, `dist`
+4. `calc_vlsr(glong, dist)` which returns the LSR velocity at a given Galactic longitude, `glong`, and distance, `dist`

 These scripts may be invoked to compute the circular orbit speed or LSR velocity for a single position or multiple positions at once: